zhangyulb/RefugeChallenge/readme.md

 ```

 ### Training
 First ensure that the data root in experiments.refuge.yaml is set correctly.
-Then
+Note that the final performance may slightly differ from the pretrained model due to the randomness in the algorithm.
 ```
 python tools/train.py --cfg experiments/refuge.yaml
 ```